Leocycle Smart Facilities Management

-Cubik Innovation have a history of engineering electronic systems which deliver key improvements in public health and safety whilst limiting environmental impact.
-Last year we partnered with a local Smart Facilities Management start-up to create a device capable of detecting the risk of Legionnaires’ disease in hospitals, hotels, offices and other public buildings requiring compliance to ACoP L8.
+Cubik Innovation has a history of engineering electronic systems which deliver key improvements in public health and safety whilst limiting the environmental impact.
+We were delighted to be able to partner with local smart facilities management start-up, Leocycle, to create a device that could detect the risk of Legionella and Legionnaires’ disease in hospitals, hotels, offices, and other public buildings.

-Cubik were approached to advance the early Leocycle prototype, and develop key components of a launch product suitable for the market These first batch of these market-ready products were then field tested in local hospitals to ensure functionality and efficiency in a live scenario.
+Cubik’s scope was to advance the early Leocycle prototype and develop key components of a launch product suitable for the market.
+In addition, Cubik had to address the issue of battery life and successfully extended the prototypes operation time from 6 weeks to 12 months and beyond.
+The first batch of market-ready products were then field tested in local hospitals to ensure functionality and efficiency in a real-world scenario.

-“It was a great challenge and an extremely interesting and worthy project to have a hand in, I look forward to seeing the product successfully make its way to the market”
+“It was a great challenge and an extremely interesting and worthy project to be involved in.
+We look forward to seeing the product successfully make its way to the market.”